Zeekk3n/Andrey.github.io/_posts/2023-05-05-imf-writeup-.md

 ---
 layout: single
 title: '<span class="vulnhub">machines synfonos3 - /VulnHub</span>'
 excerpt: "imf, is a machine from Vulnhub platform.
-I recommend you do these CTF because the las machine for the eCCptv2 it will be something like this."
+I recommend you do these CTF because the last machine for the eCCptv2 it will be something like this."
 date: 2023-05-03
 categories:
   - vulnhub